EE120-Course-Staff/ee120-course-staff.github.io/policies.md

 Office hour times and locations are available on the Calendar page of the course website.
 We have a combination of in-person and remote options: each office hour will have a room number, Zoom link, or both listed.

 ## Homework Party
-We offer a two-hour homework party on TBD from TBD where you can ask questions about the problem sets and labs.
+We offer a three-hour homework party on Monday from 5-8pm where you can ask questions about the problem sets and labs.
 The location and Zoom information is listed on the Calendar page of the website.
 Typically, two TAs will staff homework party each week.

 ## Exams